bullet-tooth/nuodb-aws-quickstart/README.md

 #### Installation & Execution
 * Download the latest [release](https://github.com/nuodb/aws-quickstart/releases) of this repository to your local machine and extract it.
 * In the directory you just created run
-`python setup.py install`
+`python setup.py install`.
+Depending on your environment you may have to add `sudo` to the beginning of the command.
-* Run `nuodb_aws_quickstart.py`
+* Run `nuodb_aws_quickstart.py create`
-* Enter the data gathered in the "What you need to know" section above when prompted by the script
+* Enter the data gathered in the "What you need to know" section above when prompted
 * When the script completes you will have a running NuoDB domain in your AWS account.
 The script will provide you with a URL for the NuoDB Admin Center for the new domain so that you may start interacting with it immediately.
 * If you run into any issues check the [troubleshooting page](Troubleshooting.md)
-* When you are done with your cluster then run `nuodb_aws_quickstart.py` and select "terminate".
+* When you are done with your cluster then run `nuodb_aws_quickstart.py terminate`.
 This will find and shut down the instances in your account associated with this script.